There is a saying that we die twice:

 192 people are now buried in the Japanese Cemetery in Wiradjuri Country Cowra, NSW, Australia; 11 people who died in a plane crash are buried at the Waikumete Cemetery in Tāmaki Makaurau Auckland; and two who died on the voyage to Australia from the Indonesia (the then Dutch East Indies) were buried at sea.

-The project gives every participant an information kit on a particular internee to ‘adopt’.
-The participant will be asked to respond to their learnings with a 2D artwork, or a photograph of a work, which includes the name of the internee.
+The project gave every participant an information kit on a particular internee to ‘adopt’.
+The participant was then asked to respond to their learnings with a 2D artwork, or a photograph of a work, which includes the name of the internee.

-The artworks will be exhibited online, as a print catalogue and also be collated as a part of a large-scale group collage for exhibition.
+The artworks will be exhibited online, as a print catalogue and also be collated as a part of a large-scale group collage for exhibitions.

 Artwork by Sophie Constable honouring HIGA Denzo, who was brought to Australia from New Caledonia to be interned during the Pacific War.